develprr/metamatic-blog/_posts/2023-05-27-practical-and-event-driven.markdown

 The solution above effectively enables event driven communication between your UI client app and your web server endpoint.
-To proceed from here to a plain, simple, cheap and effective working solution, connect your server endpoint to listen to changes a real database, such as MongoDB (or whatever).
+To proceed from here to a plain, simple, cheap and effective working solution, connect your server endpoint to listen to changes in a real database, such as MongoDB (or whatever).
 Possibly also wrap your client-side updater function into a React app.
 And deploy the web server endpoint to the AWS cloud in an EC2 container.